pfalcon/sphinx_selective_exclude/README.md

         'sphinx_selective_exclude.modindex_exclude',
     ]

-You may enable both extensions, or one by one.
-As mentioned above, you probably don't want to enable `eager_only` if you generate PDF.
+As discussed above, you may enable all extensions, or one by one.

-These extensions are currently tested to work with Sphinx 1.2.2 and 1.4.2 (latexpdf builder is broken for me in 1.4.2 pristine - it generates PDF with some sections skipped; enabling `eager_only` in 1.2.2 leads to a similar behavior).
+Please note that to make sure these extensions work well and avoid producing output docs with artifacts, it is IMPERATIVE to remove cached doctree if you rebuild documentation with another builder (i.e. with different output format).
+Also, to stay on safe side, it's recommended to remove old doctree anyway before generating production-ready documentation for publishing.
+To do that, run something like:

+    rm -rf _build/doctrees/

+A typical artificat when not following these simple rules is that content of some sections may be missing.
+If you face anything like that, just remember what's written above and remove cached doctrees.